 – The government is postponing with this proposal the CO2 tax, which all experts, green organizations – and both the right and left side of the Folketing – have agreed on, is the most important tool for achieving reductions, she says and refers to the goal of reduce greenhouse gas emissions by 70 percent by 2030 compared to 1990 levels.

 The government’s proposal does not propose to introduce a general CO2 tax, which, among other things, the Climate Council wants.
-The proposal will be presented at a press conference on Monday.

 Instead, the government will introduce a higher energy tax for business.
 But it does not ensure that the polluters pay for the green transition that a CO2 tax would provide, the Unity List believes.